leafsphp/docs/src/docs/introduction/README.md

 ### [Installation instructions here](/docs/introduction/installation.html)

 Below is a hello world example which takes you through the core of Leaf.
-You can check out [more advanced examples](/examples/) for more useful examples.
-If you want to build a real world app, you can refer to our [codelab experiments](/codelabs/) for real world examples and use-cases.
+Other parts of the docs cover deeper examples.
+You can also refer to our [codelab experiments](/codelabs/) for real world examples and use-cases.

 ## Hello world example